broadinstitute/fiabftw/1.0/README.md

 vault init

 # Follow steps to unseal vault
-# This should also generate a root token which you should at ".vault-token-fiabftw" at the root of this project
+# This should also generate a root token which you store should at ".vault-token-fiabftw" at the root of this project
 vault unseal
 ```